 This article is part of a series that highlights challenges that hospitals face by not having access to out-of-hospital data and the patient journey.
-The rest of the articles in this series will be shared at the bottom of this article when they are published.
+See prior articles in the series here:

 Hospitals face challenges in tracking CMS (Centers for Medicare & Medicaid Services) 30-Day readmissions due to the limitations of data.
 The 30-day Readmission measure is calculated based on the number of patients who are readmitted within 30 days of their initial hospital admission.
 However, hospitals lack access to comprehensive out-of-hospital information, making it difficult for them to track these measures accurately.
 Dexur is an approved purchaser of Medicare claims data and which allows it to evaluate patient outcomes, identify patterns and trends, and provide a more complete picture of healthcare utilization and performance.
 This data can be instrumental in identifying areas for improvement, developing strategies to reduce mortality and readmissions, optimizing resource allocation, and enhancing the overall quality of care.

 To demonstrate the gap in potential internal hospital data, Dexur analyzed data and found that nearly 30% of readmissions are to a different hospital from the index stay, it suggests that a significant portion of patients who are readmitted end up receiving care at a hospital other than the one where they had their initial stay.
 Among all the CMS Readmission measures, the top three measures with the highest out-of-hospital readmission rates are THA/TKA with a 37% readmission rate, AMI with a 31% readmission rate, and CABG with a 29% readmission rate.
 These figures indicate the proportion of patients who are readmitted to the hospital end up receiving care at a hospital that is not the same as the one where they were initially admitted.